JolleNo10/RmeAdiVolumeController/README.md

 You can configure these limits to match the RME ADI's maximum and minimum values: min: 1140 (-114dB) and max: 60 (6dB).
 If you have high impedance Headphones, you might want to change the highVolume boundry.
 However, make changes to this at your own risk.

+### Debugging and logging
+You can debug the execution by adding LogLevel and logoverride as parameters:

+volcontrol.sh up <loglevel> <logoverride>

+For example:
+volcontrol.sh up DEBUG 1

+There are three log levels: DEBUG, INFO, and ERROR.
+"logoverride" overrides the enableLogging configuration.

+I suggest using logging only for debugging purposes.
+There are no log rotation implemented, and it may slow down execution.

 ## Installation
 Copy both scripts to your prefered script folder, make executable for your user.